shieldjusticewatch

 iStock-911811910

-The product could have been contaminated during the manufacturing process or when a person with Pseudomonas aeruginosa bacteria on his or her skin opened the container.
+The product could have been contaminated during manufacturing or when a person with Pseudomonas aeruginosa bacteria on his or her skin opened the container.

 EzriCare® said in a statement on January 24 that the CDC hadn't asked the company to recall products and it hadn't received any "consumer complaints or adverse event reports related to the investigation."